budak7273/ArmorModules/README.md

 Although you can use this mod in tandem with the [NogsDefaultModules](https://ficsit.app/mod/57oAxg12P4iGdL) mod, they are not balanced for each other in the slightest.
 I would not recommend it.

-Please report leave suggestions and report issues either in the [Discord](https://bit.ly/SatisfactoryModding) or [as a Github issue](https://github.com/budak7273/ArmorModules/issues/new).
+Please report leave suggestions and report issues either in the [Discord](https://bit.ly/SatisfactoryModding) or [as a Github issue](https://github.com/budak7273/ArmorModules/issues/new/choose).

 ## Feature Overview

-* Customize the function of your powersuit to your liking.
+* Customize the function of your PowerSuit to your liking.
 There is no 'perfect' armor setup - you get to decide.
 * Combine the effects of the
 ![](https://i.imgur.com/5KW7uYY.png)Jetpack,